 3. Provides Pre-designed Templates

 Divi subscription includes hundreds or pe-styled layout collections and templates on different topics.
 That are easy to import and export, and can be changed in a blink of an eye to suit one’s needs and showcase your own content.
-Such ready-made designs are very convenient, as they can be used both as the samples.
-When one studies how to build pages with Divi, or when you really need the ready-made sections on the special topic and just want to use them on your site.
+Such ready-made designs are very convenient, as they can be used as samples.
+When one studies how to build pages with Divi, or when you really need the ready-made sections on a special topic and just want to use them on your site.
 The designs are very modern and sophisticated, and there are pages on different purposes, such as About us, Services, Home, etc.

-CrocoBlock also has the huge library of pre-designed pages and sections, which can be used on any theme.
-There are as well skins that are, in fact, consist of the collections of ready-made page templates.
+CrocoBlock also has a huge library of pre-designed pages and sections, which can be used on any theme.
+There are as well skins that are, in fact, consist of collections of ready-made page templates.
 All the templates can be easily applied to any WordPress theme, and one can access them using Magic Button right from Elementor editor.

 Also, in CrocoBlock section’s library you’ll be able to find over 1000 of separate sections on versatile topics that can be edited and used on any page built with Elementor.

-Both Divi and CrocoBlock provide weekly updates for the template collections, o each week you’ll get something new added to the templates library.
+Divi and CrocoBlock provide weekly updates for the template collections, o each week you’ll get something new added to the templates library.